aaazureee/aaazureee.github.io/README.md

 ### Event Booking System
 A web application that simulates an event booking system for my university, using Node.js, [Express.js](https://github.com/expressjs/express) and MongoDB.
 Staff accounts can create and manage events while student accounts are able to view upcoming events, book an event and proceed to checkout.
-- Built the front-end interface using Bootstrap CSS which supports Responsive Design.
+- Built the frontend interface using Bootstrap CSS which supports Responsive Design.
 - Wrote test cases for database operations using [MochaJS](https://github.com/mochajs/mocha).
 - Implemented user authentication and authorization for staff account and student account.
 - Deployed a production version which uses gzip compression and server-side caching of minified static assets (JS and CSS).